dmis-lab/bioner-generalization/README.md

-# Generalizability of BioNER Models to Unseen Entities
+# Generalizability of BioNER Models to Novel Entities

 This is the official repository for the paper "[How Do Your Biomedical Named Entity Models Generalize to Novel Entities?](https://arxiv.org/abs/2101.00160)."